Tanay2311/Bulk_Mail_Sender/README.md

 ## Overview

 This project is a high-performance bulk email sender built using Python, CSV Parser, MIME, and SMTP libraries.
-Developed in 2022, it offers efficient handling of large CSV lists with enhanced throughput and reliability.
+It offers efficient handling of large CSV lists with enhanced throughput and reliability.

 ## Key Features